 Troubleshoot Time-related errors on secure websites for Firefox

-Check the time on system
+- Check the time on the system

-Now since the error is time-related, our first approach should be checking the time.
+Since the error is time-related, our first approach should be checking the time.
 If it is incorrect, rectify it using the following steps:

 - In the list, please select Time and Language from the available options.